 - a.
 The extent that the activity creates an adverse effect that could be offset by a financial contribution to achieve the objectives and policies of this plan. - b.
-The extent to which the financial contribution avoids, remedies or mitigates any on-site and off-site adverse environmental effects caused by the subdivision, use or development. - c.
+The extent to which the financial contribution avoids, remedies or mitigates any on-site and off-site adverse environmental effects caused by any use or development not anticipated in the relevant zone. - c.
 The extent to which the positive environmental effects relating to a type of infrastructure to off-set the adverse environmental effects.